Legal Notice & Privacy Policy

 Storage of Personal Data

-Rights in accordance with the General Data Protection Regulation
+Your Rights under the General Data Protection Regulation

-You are granted the following rights in accordance with the provisions of the GDPR (General Data Protection Regulation) and the Austrian Data Protection Act (DSG):
+You have the following rights, according to the rules of the GDPR (General Data Protection Regulation) and Austria's Data Protection Act (DSG):

-• right to rectification (article 16 GDPR)
+- right to rectification (article 16 GDPR)

-• right to erasure ("right to be forgotten") (article 17 GDPR)
+- right to erasure ('right to be forgotten') (article 17 GDPR)

-• right to restrict processing (article 18 GDPR)
+- right to restrict processing (article 18 GDPR)

-• righ to notification - notification obligation regarding rectification or erasure of personal data or restriction of processing (article 19 GDPR)
+- right to notification – notification obligation regarding rectification or erasure of personal data or restriction of processing (article 19 GDPR)

-• right to data portability (article 20 GDPR)
+- right to data portability (article 20 GDPR)

-• Right to object (article 21 GDPR)
+- Right to object (article 21 GDPR)

-• right not to be subject to a decision based solely on automated processing - including profiling - (article 22 GDPR)
+- right not to be subject to a decision based solely on automated processing – including profiling – (article 22 GDPR)

-If you think that the processing of your data violates the data protection law, or that your data protection rights have been infringed in any other way, you can lodge a complaint with your respective regulatory authority.
-For Austria this is the data protection authority, whose website you can access at https://www.data-protection-authority.gv.at/.
+If you feel that your data is being processed against data protection laws, or that your data protection rights have been violated in any other way, you can file a complaint with your local regulatory authority.
+For Austria, that's the data protection authority, and you can find their website at https://www.data-protection-authority.gv.at/.

-TLS encryption with https
+TLS Encryption with HTTPS

 Google Analytics Privacy Policy